 Upon enrollment, students choose one text to read during the term (Mar-Oct).
 If they finish, students may move on to the other texts, one at a time and in any order they choose, going at their own pace.
 Credit for the term will be given for all work completed by Oct.
 31.

 Reading progress will be reviewed after reaching certain milestones within the text.
-Students will then share with the Guide the answers to the following questions:
+Students will then share with the Team Leaders the answers to the following questions:

 In person reviews will be held in the Silicon Valley area, and Online students may complete the program via email.